 Moderate Evidence

-DHEA: 25mg three times daily.
-Some evidence suggests DHEA may help women with diminished ovarian reserve.
-Only use under doctor supervision, as it can affect hormone levels.
+DHEA: Sometimes considered for diminished ovarian reserve.
+Only use under doctor supervision, as it can affect hormone levels and is not appropriate for everyone.

 Limited or No Evidence

 Royal jelly, maca root, vitex (chasteberry), fertility teas.
-These are popular but have minimal clinical evidence for IVF specifically.
-They're unlikely to harm, but don't substitute them for proven interventions.
+These are popular but have minimal clinical evidence for IVF specifically, and "natural" does not always mean safe during treatment.
+Ask your clinic before using them.

 Sleep